 | Auditor Responsibilities | Adapted for going concern relevance and framework type |

-Loan covenant compliance.
-A bank requires audited financial statements prepared under specific accounting rules defined in the loan agreement.
+In loan covenant compliance engagements, a bank requires audited FS prepared under specific accounting rules defined in the loan agreement.
 The auditor verifies that the entity has applied the contractual framework correctly, including covenant calculations.
 The report is addressed to the entity and the bank.

-Regulatory supervisory returns.
-A financial regulator requires an audit of prudential returns prepared under the regulator's specific framework.
+Regulatory supervisory returns are another common scenario.
+A financial regulator requires an audit of prudential returns prepared under the regulator’s specific framework.
 The auditor evaluates compliance with the regulatory framework and may need to follow additional requirements imposed by the regulator.

-Tax basis financial statements.
-An entity prepares financial statements on a tax basis for filing with fiscal authorities.
+For tax-basis FS, an entity prepares FS on a tax basis for filing with fiscal authorities.
 Revenue recognition, asset valuation, and expense recognition follow tax rules rather than accounting standards.
 The auditor evaluates compliance with the tax framework.

-Government grant compliance.
-A government agency requires audited financial statements demonstrating how grant funds were used, prepared under the agency's specified framework.
+Government grant compliance engagements involve a government agency requiring audited FS demonstrating how grant funds were used, prepared under the agency’s specified framework.
 The auditor verifies that expenditures comply with grant conditions.

-Joint venture or shareholders' agreement.
-A joint venture agreement requires annual audited financial statements prepared under specific accounting rules agreed by the parties.
+Joint venture or shareholders’ agreement engagements arise when the agreement requires annual audited FS prepared under specific accounting rules agreed by the parties.
 The auditor follows the contractual framework and addresses the report to the joint venture parties.

 Netherlands

-Dutch practice encounters special purpose frameworks frequently in the context of regulatory reporting to De Nederlandsche Bank (DNB) and the Autoriteit Financiële Markten (AFM).
+Dutch practice encounters special-purpose frameworks frequently in the context of regulatory reporting to De Nederlandsche Bank (DNB) and the Autoriteit Financiële Markten (AFM).
 Financial institutions prepare supervisory returns (FINREP, COREP) under frameworks prescribed by the European Banking Authority as implemented by DNB.
 The NBA has issued specific guidance (Standaard 800) aligning with ISA 800 while addressing Dutch statutory requirements.
-Additionally, Dutch stichtingen (foundations) and verenigingen (associations) may prepare accounts under simplified frameworks permitted by BW 2 Title 9, and audits of these special purpose accounts follow ISA 800 principles.
-The auditor must ensure the report clearly distinguishes between the scope of a BW 2 statutory audit and a special purpose engagement.
+Dutch stichtingen (foundations) and verenigingen (associations) may prepare accounts under simplified frameworks permitted by BW 2 Title 9, and audits of these special-purpose accounts follow ISA 800 principles.
+The auditor must ensure the report clearly distinguishes between the scope of a BW 2 statutory audit and a special-purpose engagement.

 Germany

-German auditors encounter special purpose engagements in the context of HGB §264(3)/§264b exemptions where subsidiaries are exempted from preparing individual financial statements under full HGB rules.
-Tax basis reporting is common for smaller entities, with audits following IDW PS 480 on special purpose financial statements.
-Regulatory reporting to BaFin for banks, insurance companies, and securities firms requires audits under specific supervisory frameworks — the Prüfungsberichtsverordnung (PrüfbV) for banks and Prüfungsberichtsverordnung für Versicherungsunternehmen for insurers prescribe detailed report contents that go beyond ISA 800.
+German auditors encounter SPF engagements in the context of HGB §264(3)/§264b exemptions, where subsidiaries are exempted from preparing individual FS under full HGB rules.
+Tax-basis reporting is common for smaller entities, with audits following IDW PS 480 on special-purpose FS.
+Regulatory reporting to BaFin for banks, insurance companies, and securities firms requires audits under specific supervisory frameworks.
+The Prüfungsberichtsverordnung (PrüfbV) for banks and Prüfungsberichtsverordnung für Versicherungsunternehmen for insurers prescribe detailed report contents that go beyond ISA 800.
 IDW PS 800 (the German equivalent) provides additional guidance on framework acceptability and report wording in German-language contexts.

 United Kingdom

 ISA (UK) 800 aligns closely with the international standard.
-Special purpose engagements are common in the UK financial services sector, where the PRA and FCA require audits of regulatory returns.
+SPF engagements are common in the UK financial services sector, where the PRA and FCA require audits of regulatory returns.
 The FRC has issued practice notes covering specific industries: Practice Note 16 for banks, Practice Note 20 for insurers, and others.
-Charities preparing accounts under the Charities SORP (which itself is based on FRS 102) technically follow a general purpose framework, but many smaller charities prepare receipts and payments accounts under a simplified basis that may constitute a special purpose framework.
+Charities preparing accounts under the Charities SORP (which itself is based on FRS 102) technically follow a general-purpose framework, but many smaller charities prepare receipts and payments accounts under a simplified basis that may constitute a special-purpose framework.
 Academies (state-funded schools) prepare accounts under the Academy Trust Handbook framework, which introduces specific requirements that go beyond general GAAP.
-UK auditors must be careful to distinguish between ISA (UK) 800 special purpose engagements and the more common general purpose audits under FRS 102 or IFRS.
+UK auditors must be careful to distinguish between ISA (UK) 800 SPF engagements and the more common general-purpose audits under FRS 102 or IFRS.

 France

-French commissaires aux comptes encounter special purpose frameworks primarily in the context of comptes de campagne (political campaign financial statements), associations receiving public subsidies that must report under specific government-prescribed frameworks, and financial institutions reporting under ACPR (Autorité de Contrôle Prudentiel et de Résolution) supervisory frameworks.
-NEP 9080 governs the auditor's work on special purpose financial statements.
-French law also requires specific certifications (attestations) for various regulatory filings — these may fall under ISA 800 or under ISAE 3000 depending on whether they constitute an audit of financial statements or an assurance engagement.
-The distinction requires careful analysis of the engagement's nature.
-For sociétés civiles immobilières (real estate holding companies) and other structures used in tax planning, special purpose accounts on a tax basis are frequently encountered.
+French commissaires aux comptes encounter special-purpose frameworks primarily in the context of comptes de campagne (political campaign FS), associations receiving public subsidies that must report under specific government-prescribed frameworks, and financial institutions reporting under ACPR (Autorité de Contrôle Prudentiel et de Résolution) supervisory frameworks.
+NEP 9080 governs the auditor’s work on special-purpose FS.
+French law also requires specific certifications (attestations) for various regulatory filings.
+These may fall under ISA 800 or under ISAE 3000 depending on whether they constitute an audit of FS or an assurance engagement.
+The distinction requires careful analysis of the engagement’s nature.
+For sociétés civiles immobilières (real estate holding companies) and other structures used in tax planning, special-purpose accounts on a tax basis are frequently encountered.

-- ISA 700 — ISA 800 applies ISA 700's reporting requirements with modifications for the framework type and mandatory EOM paragraph
+- ISA 700 applies, with modifications for the framework type and the mandatory EOM paragraph

-- ISA 705 — Modified opinions follow the same principles but reference the special purpose framework
+- ISA 705 governs modified opinions, which follow the same principles but reference the special-purpose framework

-- ISA 706 — The mandatory EOM paragraph under ISA 800 follows ISA 706's requirements for form and placement
+- ISA 706 governs the mandatory EOM paragraph under ISA 800, setting requirements for form and placement

-- ISA 805 — For audits of single financial statements or specific elements (not complete sets), ISA 805 applies rather than ISA 800
+- ISA 805 applies instead of ISA 800 for audits of single FS or specific elements (not complete sets)

-- ISA 210 — The engagement letter must clearly identify the special purpose framework and intended users
+- ISA 210 requires the engagement letter to clearly identify the special-purpose framework and intended users

 Put audit concepts into practice with these free tools: